Vertexvis/npm-publish-action/README.md

-This repository contains the definition for a custom [GitHub Action](https://help.github.com/en/actions/creating-actions/about-actions) that will perform a diff between the current HEAD and HEAD~1 of the branch it is run on, and look for differences in the `package.json` versions for each of the packages specified in a `lerna.json`'s `packages` property.
+This repository contains the definition for a custom [GitHub Action](https://help.github.com/en/actions/creating-actions/about-actions) that will perform a diff between the current HEAD and HEAD~1 of the branch it is run on, and look for differences in the `package.json` versions for each of the packages specified in a JSON configuration file's `packages` property.

 ## Usage